yhakbar/gh-tf-mod/README.md

 ## Usage

-Please use the `-h` flag for usage info, including on subcommands.

-If the information is not clear, please consider opening an issue or a pull request on this repository.

 ## Config

 You can optionally use a config file by placing a config file at `.config/gh-tf-mod.yaml`.
 Running the following populates it based on the `-o|--organization` and `-p|--provider` flags: